dbegogow/.NET-CSharp-Playground/README.md

 # CSharp-Playground
-Some .NET playground projects for educational purposes \
+Some C# playground projects for educational purposes \
 Resources I learned from - Code It Up with Ivo (Youtube channel), IAmTimCorey (Youtube channel)

 ## 🛠️ Projects: